thenotsodarkknight/CMSC35200-assignment-2/FINAL_REPORT.md

 ## 1. Introduction

 Tokenization converts raw text into discrete units for model consumption.
 While general-purpose tokenizers excel at natural language, specialized domains may benefit from or suffer under standard approaches.

-### Research Questions

-1. How does BPE perform on structured formats (screenplays, code)?
-2. Can domain-specific tokenizers compete with large general tokenizers?
-3. What domain-specific patterns do tokenizers capture or miss?
-4. How can tokenization be improved for these domains?

 ### Methodology